Eschatologue/CM_wiki/docs/spells/casting-spells.md

 ### Somatic (S)

 A Somatic component is a forceful gesticulation or an intricate set of gestures.
-A spellcaster must use at least one of their hands to perform these movements.
+A spellcaster must use at least one of their hands to perform these Movements.

 ### Material (M)